 One little known fact is that carpets, rugs and upholstery act as air filters in the home, trapping allergens and bacteria that would otherwise circulate more freely in your home.
 These soft furnishings are our healthy allies – sort of unsung heroes – in our home.

-However, periodic deep cleaning of these carpets, rugs and upholstery is required for them to remain optimally effective in their mission of capturing and holding unhealthy particles.
+However according to the carpet cleaning health facts, periodic deep cleaning of these carpets, rugs and upholstery is required for them to remain optimally effective in their mission of capturing and holding unhealthy particles.

-There are other surfaces where allergens and bacteria can build up.
+There are other surfaces where allergens can build up.
 Over time, dirt, grime and allergens build up in the porous surfaces of your stone, tile and grout flooring and even granite countertops, which can lead to bacteria growth.

 How About Our Beloved Pets?

 We love them and they’re a big part of our families.
 Although not all homes own a pet, one study found that 100% of homes in the U.S. have detectable levels of dog and cat dander.
 However it got there, on clothes or footwear or some other way, pet dander is everywhere.
 And what’s even more shocking is the level of pet dander in many homes: